 The aim of the event is to introduce new topics, new approaches and create network of prospective reflections in practice-led research in the disciplines of art, design, architecture and spatial practices.
 The symposium will be organized in four parts, featuring presentations dedicated to the perspectives of different disciplines – architecture, design and new spatial practices and art.
 Each of the three main tracks will be introduced by a keynote presentation followed by presentations of speakers invited through an open-call procedure.
 Additionally, as a fourth part, the symposium will feature a supplementary session DEBATES ON LANDSCAPES AND IDENTITIES held as a part of the State Research Program project “Landscapes of Identities: History, Culture, and Environment” (IDEUM).

 Building on crisis: emerging spatial practices in times of urgency;

 Debates on landscapes and identities.

 Scientific and organization committee of the symposium: LMDA senior researcher Dr. Eva Sommeregger (Austria), LMDA senior guest researcher Dr. Dietmar Köring (Germany), LMDA researchers PhD Liene Jākobsone, Dina Suhanova and Māra Traumane.

 Please find a full description of the symposium and the symposium tracks here.

-20 minutes of presentation time will be allocated to each symposium speaker.
 The working language of the symposium will be English.
 A peer-reviewed digital and printed publication featuring selected symposium entries will be published in Spring 2023.

 The symposium is organized with the support of the project of the Latvian Council of Science State Research Programme „Landscapes of Identities: History, Culture, and Environment” (IDEUM), No. VPP-LETONIKA-2021/1-0008.